aws-samples/gitlab-for-eks/content/_index.md

 ---

-# Ultimate GitOps: Leveraging the New GitLab Agent to Deploy Secure MicroServices to AWS EKS
+# Ultimate GitOps: Deploy Secure Microservices to AWS EKS with the GitLab Agent

 This workshop focuses specifically on using the GitLab Kubernetes Agent to accomplish integration of a GitLab Instance (including GitLab.com SaaS) with an EKS cluster for managing cluster applications that are built and tested by GitLab.